 Q: What can my kids do?

-A: Pine Lake offers a variety of activities for children, including swimming (when lifeguards are on duty), boating (dawn till dusk, with parent/guardian in boat), hiking, disc golf, and more.
+A: Pine Lake offers a variety of activities for children, including swimming (when lifeguards are on duty), boating (sunrise till sunset, with parent/guardian in boat and life jacket), hiking, disc golf, and more.
 Playgrounds and swimming pools are available at Neahwa and Wilber Parks in Oneonta.